fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

     Daycount : DaycountConvention
 }
 ```
- But this is assuming the types `BasisPeriod`, `Compound` and `DaycountConvention` already exists.
+ But this is assuming the types `Compound` and `DaycountConvention` already exists.
 In F# there is a little trick the community uses when they start modelling the domain.
-We create a *type alias* called `Undefined` so we can start having a compilable code base before we complete the model definition (this is important when using *REPL* in F#).
+We create a *type alias* called `Undefined` so we can start having a compilable code base before we complete the model definition (this is important when using *REPL*).

  ```fsharp
 type Undefined = Exception